sourcecrypto/sourcecrypto.github.io/_posts/blog/2019-11-19-source-recap.md

 It's time to move forward.
 I'd like to say I'm moving to 100% sovereign solutions, However, I'm not quite there yet.
 I have no definite answers, except that I'll be restructuring this information into markdown and then structured data.

-I'm just getting to know google sheets, and decided I should get to know the GSuite a litte better before dismissing it altogether (my inclinatino).
-However, spreadsheets are extensible, and an ideal stepping stone, between what's in the archives, and a variety of applications.
+I'm just getting to know google sheets, and decided I should get to know the GSuite a litte better before dismissing it altogether (my inclination).
+Spreadsheets are extensible, and an ideal stepping stone, between the archives and a variety of applications.

 I've also begun to experiment with Notion as a power tool.
 It allows me to import the individual html files of the archives, transform them into a single page, and then export them to markdown, from which it's managable to transform into a simple page of links organized by category, and from there to spreadsheets.